plomlompom/htwtxt/README.md

 - users may register e-mail addresses and optional security questions to allow for password reset (if enabled by site operator)
 - account registration may be closed or open to the public
-- https / ssl is supported (given paths to key and certificate files)
+- HTTPS / TLS support (if paths to key and certificate files are provided)

 ## Online demo